Fact-checked

 Category C

-• Candidiasis of bronchi, trachea, lungs
+• Candidiasis of the bronchi, trachea, lungs

 • Invasive cervical cancer

-• Common or extrapulmonary coccidioidomycosis
+• Disseminated or extrapulmonary coccidioidomycosis

 • Extrapulmonary cryptococcosis